mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sql/ConfigureAndCreate.md

 ## CREATE REST FUNCTION

 The `CREATE REST FUNCTION` statement is used to add REST endpoints for database schema stored function.
-It uses the same [extended GraphQL syntax](#defining-the-graphql-definition-for-a-rest-duality-view) as defined for REST duality views to describe the REST functions's parameters and result.
-Please make sure to study the [corresponding section](#defining-the-graphql-definition-for-a-rest-duality-view).
+It uses the same [extended GraphQL syntax](#defining-the-graphql-definition-for-a-rest-view) as defined for REST data mapping views to describe the REST functions's parameters and result.
+Please make sure to study the [corresponding section](#defining-the-graphql-definition-for-a-rest-view).

 **_SYNTAX_**